WinterAlexander/GrammarModel/README.md

 # GrammarModel
-Crazy and unrealistic project attempting to modelize grammar
+Crazy and unrealistic fuckton of classes attempting to modelize grammar